 Lakers roll past Heat 127-100 after Clarkson, Dragic ejected

-Lou Williams scored 24 points and Luol Deng added 19 points and 14 rebounds in the Los Angeles Lakers' fourth victory in 20 games, 127-100 over the Miami Heat on Friday night.
+Lou Williams scored 24 points and Luol Deng added 19 points and 14 rebounds in the Los Angeles Lakers ' fourth victory in 20 games, 127-100 over the Miami Heat on Friday night.
+Goran Dragic scored 16 points for Miami before getting ejected along with Los Angeles ' Jordan Clarkson after a third-quarter scuffle in which both players appeared to be narrowly stopped from throwing punches.

 Add your comments below